smartdevicelink/sdl_evolution/proposals/0293-vehicle-type-filter.md

 ## Alternatives considered

 ### Using RPC instead of Protocol message to share vehicle type info
-1. As per the current implementation, the RAI is the first RPC sent to an SDL enabled IVI system and the vehicle type information is available to the app in its response.
+1. As per the current implementation, the RAI is the first RPC sent to an SDL enabled IVI system, and the vehicle type information is available to the app in its response.
-2. If `GetVehicleType` is an RPC to receive the vehicle type info, it would be the first RPC to be used.
-Since, the app should be able to use the `GetVehicleType` RPC to know vehicle type info before the app registration on IVI.
+2. To know vehicle type details before the Register App interface, we have to introduce new RPC `GetVehicleType` to receive the vehicle type info.
+The App will have to send `GetVehicleType` before RAI.
+Since the app needs to know vehicle type info before the app registration on IVI.
-3. Since the RPC message version is sent to the app in `RAI response`, when connected to an older SDL enabled IVI, the app  would not know if the `GetVehicleType` RPC is supported or not.
+3. Since the RPC message version is sent to the app in the `RAI response`, the app would not know if the `GetVehicleType` RPC is supported or not.
 4. If `GetVehicleType` is an RPC and it's sent first, the app would need to depend on a timeout to know the support for the `GetVehicleType` RPC when connected to an older SDL enabled IVI system.
 This behavior would add delays in app registration on the SDL system.
 5. If `GetVehicleType` is an RPC, the exclusive apps could potentially show two notifications described above for Android apps before terminating them.
 Terminating a router service hosted by exclusive apps will unregister all apps using it.